ResetXPDR/MSFS_AutoFPS/README.md

       - When TLOD Base + is unchecked, this method completely ignores FPS hence all FPS-related settings are removed from the UI.
       - TLOD Base + - additional TLOD with favourable performance conditions.
         - When enabled, set the target FPS to your FPS cap if you use one, or slightly below your usual FPS if not, for the logic to function properly.
+        - Applicable to FPS Cap mode, Auto TLOD mode with TLOD Base + enabled and non-expert mode when an FPS cap is auto-detected.
+        - On the ground and below Alt TLOD Top:
+          - TLOD Base - checked, only available in FPS Cap mode, fixes total TLOD to TLOD Base.
+          - Otherwise, in all other applicable modes, allows total TLOD up to 2 times TLOD Base.
+        - Above Alt TLOD Top allows total TLOD up to 2 times TLOD Top.
         - TLOD Base + seek process will automatically start:
           - When commencing a flight, irrespective of aircraft position, and at the end when on the ground and stopped.
           - When Climbing through Alt TLOD Top.